 There is one interpolation in the score: Strouse and Adams' title tune from the film version is now the rousing finale of this revival.

+Opening night is Oct.
+15. The newly constructed Henry Miller's Theatre is built on the site of the former Henry Miller's; all that remains of the earlier structure is the façade.
 The plot of Bye Bye Birdie, an original musical not based on source material, concerns idol Birdie being drafted into the Army — and how the milestone impacts both his manager and all of teen-age America.

 Bye Bye Birdie also stars Bill Irwin, Jayne Houdyshell, Dee Hoty and Jake Evan Schwencke, with ensemble members Catherine Blades, Deanna Cipolla, Paula Leggett Chase, Riley Costello, John Treacy Egan, Colleen Fitzpatrick, Todd Gearhart, Patty Goble, Suzanne Grodner, Robert Hager, Nina Hennessey, Natalie Hill, Julia Knitel, Jess Le Protto, David McDonald, JC Montgomery, Jillian Mueller, Paul Pilcz, Daniel Quadrino, Emma Rowley, Tim Shew, Kevin Shotwell, Allison Strong, Jim Walton, Brynn Williams and Branch Woodman.